Luthiraa/julie/README.md

 ---

-**Julie** is a minimal, transparent AI assistant designed to integrate seamlessly into your workflow without getting in your way.
-It floats above your applications, ready to assist via voice or text, while remaining completely unobtrusive.
+Julie is a lightweight, transparent desktop AI assistant built to reduce context switching.
+It lives on top of your workspace, understands what’s on your screen, and responds via voice or text without forcing you to switch tabs, copy context, or break focus.

+It’s not autonomous or “agentic” - just a practical assistant designed to stay out of your way and keep you moving.
+Built in a weekend to see if it was possible, and open-sourced for anyone who wants to explore or extend it.

 ## 💾 Downloads